cybozu-go/neco/docs/ignition.md

 There are clear and strong reasons why the process is ordered this way.

+In addition to the above, the below processes run just on storage servers(`ss`):

+1. Prepare partitions on encrypted disks (After setup dm-crypt volumes using `sabakan-cryptsetup`)

 ### Configure network with DHCP

 * Why the network need to be configured with DHCP and later be re-configured?